 Professor Marianne Jennings became an emeritus professor of legal and ethical studies in business from the W.P.
-Carey School of Business at Arizona State University in 2011, having retired in 2011 after 35 years of teaching there.
-She continues to teach graduate courses in business ethics at colleges around the country, including ASU, where she returned to teach graduate courses in late 2013.
+Carey School of Business at Arizona State University in 2011, but returned to teaching in 2013.
+She continues to teach graduate courses in business ethics at colleges around the country.

 Professor Jennings earned her undergraduate degree in finance and her J. D. from Brigham Young University.
 Her internships were with the Federal Public Defender and U.S. Attorney in Nevada, and she has done consulting work for law firms, businesses and professional groups including AES, Boeing, Dial Corporation, Mattel, Motorola, CFA Institute, Southern California Edison, the Arizona Auditor General, the Cities of Phoenix, Mesa, and Tucson, the Institute of Internal Auditors, Coca-Cola, DuPont, Blue Cross Blue Shield, Motorola, Mattel, Pepsi, Hy-Vee Foods, IBM, Bell Helicopter, Amgen, Raytheon, and VIAD.